MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Share files

-There are two ways to share a OneDrive file or local file with a Remote Assist user.
+You can share a OneDrive file or local file with a Remote Assist user.
 Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 >[!Note]
->If you want to show the Remote Assist HoloLens user a video or PowerPoint and control it in real time, you can do so by using the **Share** feature.
+>You may want to show the Remote Assist HoloLens user a file that is not supported by the file sharing feature.
+For example, you may want to share a video and control when it plays and pauses, or y ou may want to share a PowerPoint and control which slide the Remote Assist user can see.
+You can do so by using the **Share** feature.
 When you share your desktop or an application window, a new slate appears in the technician's environment.

-There are 2 ways to share a file with Remote Assist HoloLens user.
+**There are 2 ways to share files with a Remote Assist HoloLens user.**
 - From the mixed reality tool bar, select the **Share File** option to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
-- From the Microsoft Teams chat, select **Attach file** to share a file from OneDrive or your computer.
+- From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.

 Once the file is shared, it will pop up as a new slate in the Remote Assist HoloLens user's space and a link to the file will be shared in the chat.
 All call participants can annotate a file displayed in the Remote Assist HoloLens user's space.

+> [!Note]
+> After you share a file and it appears in the Remote Assist HoloLens user's space, you cannot move, delete, or resize the file.

-There is 1 way to share a file with Remote Assist mobile user.
+**You can also share files with a Remote Assist mobile user.**
-- From the Microsoft Teams chat, select **Attach file** to share a file from OneDrive or your computer.
+- From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.
 When you share a file with a Remote Assist mobile user, it will be sent in the Remote Assist mobile text chat.

-> [!Note]
-> After adding them, files can’t be moved, deleted, or resized by the Teams user.

 To access the file after the call: